molejar/pyIMX/README.md

 pyIMX
 =====

-This repository collects a useful tools and python module targeted for [IMX Applications Processors](http://www.nxp.com/products/microcontrollers-and-processors/arm-based-portfolio/i.mx-applications-processors).
+This repository collects a useful tools and python module targeted for [i.MX Applications Processors](http://www.nxp.com/products/microcontrollers-and-processors/arm-based-portfolio/i.mx-applications-processors).

 > This project is still in developing phase.
 Please, test it and report the issues.